yoco-ws/cliquedit/README.md

 #### Text

 A text could be a title, a paragraph, or the text within an anchor.
 It's basically the content of a text html tag such as a `<p>`, `<h1>`, `<strong>` and so on.
-In order to convert a static text into an editable text you use the function `render()` of the text object.
+In order to convert a non editable text into an editable text you use the function `render()` of the text object.

 ```php
 //The text render function